margaridav27/feup-pri/exam-preparation.md

 ### What is entity-oriented search?
 What is necessary to implement it?

+Entity-oriented search is the search paradigm of organizing and accessing information centered around entities, and their attributes and relationships.

+To implement entity-oriented search, the following is typically necessary:

+- **Entity recognition**: recognize and extract entities from the text of the documents being searched.
+This can be done using natural language processing (NLP) techniques such as named entity recognition (NER).
+- **Entity indexing**: index the entities extracted from the documents, so that they can be searched efficiently.
+- **Entity ranking**: rank the entities in the search results based on their relevance to the search query.
+- **Entity-aware query processing**: process queries that are expressed in terms of entities, rather than just individual keywords.

-### Describe the challenges and techniques associated with building entity descriptions, entity ranking, entity linking.
+### Describe the challenges and techniques associated with building entity descriptions, entity ranking and entity linking.

+**Entity Descriptions**:

+- The goal of constructing entity descriptions is to estimate a term count associated with each entity.
+- Entity descriptions can be assembled by considering the textual content, from a document collection, in which the entities occurs.
+- One challenge associated with building entity descriptions is determining which information about the entity is most relevant and useful to include in the description.
+- Techniques such as collaborative filtering, user modeling, and user feedback can be used to tailor the entity descriptions to the needs and preferences of the users.

+**Entity Ranking**:

+- With the term-based entity representations, one now needs to rank entities with respect to their relevance to a search query.
+This can be viewed as a the problem of assigning a score to each entity in the catalog.
+- One challenge associated with entity ranking is determining which entities are most relevant to a particular search query.
+This can be difficult, as different users may have different definitions of relevance, and the same entity may be relevant for different reasons in different contexts.
+- Techniques such as machine learning, natural language processing, and information retrieval can be used to automatically assess the relevance of entities based on various features such as their content, context, and user feedback.

+**Entity Linking**:

+- Entity linking is the task of recognizing entity mentions in text and linking them to the corresponding entries in a knowledge base.
+- One challenge associated with entity linking is determining which entity a particular mention of an entity in a document refers to.
+This can be difficult, as there may be multiple entities with similar names or descriptions, and the mention of the entity may not provide enough context to distinguish between them.
+- Techniques such as entity disambiguation, named entity recognition, and knowledge base reasoning can be used to identify the correct entity based on various features such as the context in which the entity is mentioned, the relationships between the entities, and the properties of the entities.

 ### Describe the data sources typically required for entity oriented search and its characteristics.

+Entity-oriented search typically requires data sources that contain information about entities, such as their names, descriptions, relationships, and properties.
+Some examples include:

+- **Knowledge bases**: structured collections of information (structured data) about entities and their relationships.
+- **Web pages**: unstructured collections of text and other content (unstructured data) that can be found on the web.
+Web pages can be a good source of information about entities, but the information may be scattered and unstructured, and may require additional processing to extract and structure the entity-related information.
+- **Social media**: can be a good source of information about entities, but the information may be noisy, biased, or unreliable.
+- **Enterprise data**: structured collections of information (structured data) about entities that are specific to a particular organization or domain, such as customer records or product catalogs.

 # Search User Interfaces

-1. **Identify and describe user interface techniques and elements that can be used to improve user experience in using search systems.**
+### Identify and describe user interface techniques and elements that can be used to improve user experience in using search systems.

+??

-2. **Describe how user interaction innovations and experiments can be evaluated.**
+### Describe how user interaction innovations and experiments can be evaluated.

+- **IR style**: systems are evaluated within a TREC-style environment, based on datasets, specific tasks, and known best results for each task (calculated by human experts).
+- **Empirical**: observing and recording actual user performance.
+Common measurements used in empirical user studies are the number of searches, the number of terms per search, the number of results visited, search times, task accuracy, etc. Qualitative methods such as interviews, surveys and observations are also possible.
+- **Analytical**: collecting data on how users interact with the system, and then analyzing that data to identify patterns and trends, and ultimately identify areas for improvement.

-3. **What are design principles and heuristics?**
+### What are design principles and heuristics?

+1. **Visibility** - keep the user informed about what is happening at any given time.
+2. **Language** - adopt language that the user can understand.
+3. **Control and freedom** - do not block users in a hole or fixed pathway, instead provide mechanisms to recover from them.
+4. **Consistency** - adopt a consistent design that follows the same conventions.
+5. **Error prevention** - make it hard to do unproductive things, i.e. avoid the need to undo actions.
+6. **Support recognition** - help users not have to remember what they have done or need to do.
+7. **Flexibility and efficiency** - provide features and shortcuts that allow users to be more productive and efficient.
+8. **Aesthetics and minimalism** - keep design simple and minimalist.
+9. **Clear error messages** - provide informative and useful error messages.
+10. **Help and documentation** - provide help as documentation, FAQs, and examples.

 # Learning to Rank and Neural IR

-1. **What is Learning to Rank?**
+### What is Learning to Rank?

-2. **Which are the main approaches in LTR?
-How do they differ in terms of input and output data?**
+### Which are the main approaches in LTR?
+How do they differ in terms of input and output data?

-3. **What is Neural Information Retrieval?**
+### What is Neural Information Retrieval?

-4. **How can neural models be used in the retrieval process?**
+### How can neural models be used in the retrieval process?

-5. **What are word embeddings?**
+### What are word embeddings?

-6. **What is the difference between Learning to Rank and Neural Information Retrieval?**
+### What is the difference between Learning to Rank and Neural Information Retrieval?